silaspe/maths/docs/brainstorm.md

 $$ \text{Next, complex numbers!} $$

 Complex numbers are, if I'm gonna quote Morphocular in [this video](https://www.youtube.com/watch?v=4KlvI_uK9zs&t=470s), the language of $2d$ rotation.
-I'll desribe them in an unusual way:
+I'll describe them in an unusual way:

 $$ \text{Let's say that I want to rotate a vector } \vec{v} \text{ or } \begin{bmatrix} v_x \\
 v_y \\ \end{bmatrix} \text{ by an angle } \theta \text{ in the plane, well, there's only one plane, and from } \hat{x} \text{ to } \hat{y} \text{, the result is } \begin{bmatrix} v_x cos(\theta) - v_y sin(\theta) \\